A model of the cubic connectedness locus: The model

-\begin{proof} Set $\lam=\lam^c_P$.
-By Lemma \ref{l:periodense}, it is perfect, has infinitely many periodic laps, and all iterated pullbacks of a periodic leaf of $\lam$ are dense in $\lam$.
+\begin{proof} By Lemma \ref{l:periodense}, the lamination $\lam^{min}_P$ is perfect, has infinitely many periodic gap-leaves, and all iterated pullbacks of any periodic leaf of $\lam^{min}_P$ are dense in $\lam^{min}_P$.
 Choose a repelling $P$-periodic point $x$ that is not an eventual image of a critical point of $P$.
-Take any iterated $P$-preimage $y$ of $x$ and write $A_y(P)$ for the collection of arguments of all $P$-external rays landing at $y$.
-Then, by Lemma \ref{l:rep}, there exists $N_y$ such that for every $i>N_y$, there is a point $y_i$ with $A_{y_i}(P_i)=A_y(P)$.
-It follows that $\lam\subset \lam'$.
+Take any iterated $P$-preimage $y$ of $x$ and write $A_y(P)$ for the set of arguments of all $P$-external rays landing at $y$.
+By Lemma \ref{l:rep}, there exists $N_y$ such that for every $i>N_y$, there is a point $y_i$ with $A_{y_i}(P_i)=A_y(P)$.
+It follows that $\lam^{min}_P\subset \lam'$.
 This implies the first claim of the lemma which, by Theorem \ref{t:alli}, implies the other claims. \end{proof}